edubart/minicoro/README.md

 - Some unsupported sanitizers for C may trigger false warnings when using coroutines.
 - The `mco_coro` object is not thread safe, you should lock each coroutine into a thread.
 - Take care to not cause stack overflows, otherwise your program may crash or not, the behavior is undefined.
-- Some older operating systems may have defective ucontext implementations because this feature is not widely used, upgrade your OS.
 - On WebAssembly you must compile with emscripten flag `-s ASYNCIFY=1`.

 # Introduction